openxla/stablehlo/docs/spec_draft.md

-The behavior of `bits` is implementation-defined because the exact representation of tensors is implementation-defined, and the exact representation of floating-point types is implementation-defined (e.g. IEEE-754 allows implementations to deviate on endianness).
+The behavior of `bits` is implementation-defined because the exact representation of tensors is implementation-defined, and the exact representation of element types is implementation-defined as well.

 ### Inputs